DAY 1 YEREVAN

 Drive to the small town of Shushi, the heart and the cultural and economic center of Artsakh for many centuries.
 Visit the Shushi Fortress, built in 1752 by Khan Panah Ali Bey to defend northern part of the plateau, a geographically the most vulnerable part of a city.
 The fortress walls are about 2,5 km long, and there is a secret exit from the fortress leading to the nearby gorge.

-Continue to St. Ghazanchetsots Cathedral, the main cathedral in the center of Shushi.
+Continue to the St. Ghazanchetsots Cathedral, the main cathedral in the center of Shushi.
 It was built between 1868 and 1887 and is supposed to be one of the architectural-ecclesiastical masterpieces ever built in the Nagorno-Karabakh.
-The impressive beauty of the white limestone church is underlined with the sculptural works from outside and the full-length images of the apostles from inside.
 Be ready for the most spectacular acoustic experience after you enter one of the mystical basement rooms of the church.
 When in the room, stand in the center of this hemispherical area, under the hole made in the ceiling and speak to hear your voice.

-Continue to Hunot Canyon, one of the most beautiful sites in Karabakh.
-As some visitors say, “If somewhere on the Earth exists paradise, then it should be in Nagorno-Karabakh.”
-And truly so, one of these heavenly spots is considered to be the upper part of Hunot Canyon, which is called Jdrduz by the locals, and it is located on the southwest edge of Shushi.
-You can view in awe the sheer 250 meters deep (820 ft) canyon walls soaring above the Karkar River.
+Drive to Hunot Canyon, one of the most beautiful sites in Karabakh.
+Called Jdrduz by the locals, it is located on the southwest edge of Shushi.
+You can view in awe, the sheer 250 meters deep canyon walls soaring above the Karkar River.
 This beauty is one of the most photographed sites by visitors to Artsakh.

 Start your journey back to Armenia and drive to Khndzoresk.
 Khndzoresk is widely renowned for its canyon with picturesque rock formations and ancient cave settlement.
-The cave dwellings were inhabited until as late as the 1950’s at which point it is said that Soviet officials deemed the caves unfit and uncivilized, forcing the remaining villagers to leave.
 Visitors are welcome to explore the cave system, but a trip across the gorge is not for the faint of heart.
 However, making the trip a bit easier if no less harrowing, is a 160 meter long suspension 'Tibetan Bridge', that shakes with every footstep.